 1. Shop around

-Call funeral homes and ask for their “general price list,” which, by law, must itemize their charges.
-This lets you compare costs accurately.
-Also ask for the prices of packaged services.
+Call funeral homes and ask for their “general price list.”
+By law, this list must itemize charges.
+Having the list lets you compare costs accurately.
+Also, ask for the prices of packaged services.

 2. Choose direct burial